Kiuwan logo

 5. Cross-Site Scripting (XSS)

 Although it’s usually associated with web applications, hackers can also use XSS attacks on software applications by injecting malicious code to bypass access controls and set up phishing attacks to steal users’ identities.
-This type of security breach is as old as the internet itself and can still cause serious damage to your software if hackers are given easy access.
+This security breach is as old as the internet itself and can still cause serious damage to your software if hackers are given easy access.

 6. Vulnerable APIs